 The average monthly salary ranges from $250-350.
 Instructors can reasonably charge private hourly rate of $10-15, but this is negotiable and the tutee's financial circumstances should be acknowledged.
 Private Christian bilingual schools typically offer housing, and some even provide reimbursement for airfare.
 In some cases where housing is either optional or not included, schools will help you find housing, including host family possibilities (ex: Abundant Life Schools and Christian Educational Community).
 Average monthly rent ranges from $100-250, with prices varying on either end depending on city size.
 According to TEFL Job Placement, the average cost of living is $100-300.
 However, if the school does not provide housing and utilities, cost of living is closer to $350-550.

 Relocating to a different country can be scary and stressful but in the end, it will likely be an immensely rewarding experience.
 This country, despite the occasional bad publicity, is a welcoming and culturally vibrant place.
 Not only will you have a positive impact on the country and the people, but they will change you as well.

 Kate is an international recruiter for Lake Yojoa Bilingual School in Honduras and an intern for Melibee Global.
 In the past she has worked in international education and student services in the U.S. and Honduras.
-She is a lifelong learner, enjoying elective studies in global education, ethics, music, and philosophy.
 Follow Kate @WanderingSinger, Linkedin, and at Wandering Singer.

 Do you have a burning question about teaching abroad in Honduras?
 We're here to help!
 Most questions are answered within 24 hours.
 Here are some example questions: